Georgia – Kartli Shida/Kvemo, Mtskheta, Kakheti (Tbilisi, Gori) November 20-23, 2019

 I returned to southwest Georgia from northwest Armenia on December 4, 2019.
 The roads were terrible with lots of potholes plus there was packed snow and temperatures of -2°C.

-Even though I was only driving through 75kms of Georgia to get to Turkey, I bought the compulsory vehicle insurance (GEL 30 for 15 days) and I was asked for proof of it at immigration when I left.
+Even though I was only driving through 75 km of Georgia to get to Turkey, I bought the compulsory vehicle insurance (GEL 30 for 15 days) and I was asked for proof of it at immigration when I left.
 The roads continued with lots of potholes – the dangerous kind with stretches of good pavement then all of a sudden a minefield.
 Even though it was dark, it was snowing lightly and I thought things would not be better in the morning so continued.
 The road had a slick surface of thin compact snow and large trucks immediately tractioned out on any incline.
 One was skewered ¾ of the way across the road and one was in the ditch on the opposite side of the road.
 I drove slowly and made it to the Georgia/Turkey border.
-Georgia was the first country I have ever traveled to that had a record of my parking tickets and I had to pay them before I left (GEL 60 or US$22).
+Georgia was the first country I have ever travelled to that had a record of my parking tickets and I had to pay them before I left (GEL 60 or US$22).

 Turkish border immigration was the usual bureaucratic nightmare.
 They checked the same documents three times.
 I had a long wait while one of them had dinner.
 Interestingly, there was no record of my having entered Turkey (read about how I was defrauded at the Bulgaria/Turkey border in October and not given passport stamps for my €50 – and thus not registered as having entered).
 I tried to explain but English communication was not good.